dankamongmen/notcurses/README.md

 grapheme cluster, and has a large geometry.
 Peculiarities of the terminal make it impossible to comment more meaningfully regarding delay.

+Using the "default color" as only one of the foreground or background requires emitting the `op` escape followed by the appropriate escape for changing the fore- or background (since `op` changes both at once).
+If you're printing full block characters, it's for this reason better to give them all the same meaningless background color than to leave the background on the default.
+If you're printing spaces, you likewise want a meaningless foreground color.
+For a long string of such cells, eliding these ops can be a nice savings.

 ## Included tools

 Four binaries are built as part of notcurses: